DCWhiteSnake/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 1-last_digit
   Using atoi and sprintf the main function parses the value of the last digit of the randomly generated number and performs some logic on it.
+- 2-print_alphabet.c
+  output the letters of the english alphabet in lowercase, using just putchar